Morlon Greenwood: Early life

 Greenwood attended Freeport High School and participated in both football and wrestling.
-At first, he was a wrestling athlete who had won the Empire State Games in the freestyle division as a sophomore and as a junior as well as the Greco-Roman division as a junior.
-An assistant wrestling coach Russ Cellan (who was also the head football coach) then convinced him to play football as a junior.
-As a senior, in football, he was an All-County and an All-State pick, while he won the state wrestling title in the 215 lb. class.
+At first, he was a wrestling athlete who had won the Empire State Games in the freestyle division as a sophomore and as a junior, as well as the Greco-Roman division as a junior.
+An assistant wrestling coach, Russ Cellan (who was also the head football coach) then convinced him to play football as a junior.
+As a senior in football, he was an All-County and an All-State pick.
+As a senior wrestler in 1996, he defeated Isaiah Kacyvenski of Union-Endicott High School for the state championship in the 215-lb. class.

 College career

-Greenwood played collegiate at Syracuse University where he started 48 consecutive games at linebacker.
-As a red shirt freshman, he recorded 64 tackles and two quarterback sacks while being named to the Freshman All-American second-team choice by The Sporting News.
+Greenwood played collegiately at Syracuse University, where he started 48 consecutive games at linebacker.
+As a redshirt freshman, he recorded 64 tackles and two quarterback sacks while being named to the Freshman All-American second-team choice by The Sporting News.
 During his sophomore year, he made 55 tackles and 3 sacks.
 As a junior for the Orange, Greenwood collected 91 tackles along with one sack, which was against Michigan quarterback Tom Brady.
-Being named co-captain his senior year, he had a career high 98 tackles while being named to the 2000 All Big East First-team along with teammates Dwight Freeney and.
+Being named co-captain his senior year, he had a career-high 98 tackles while being named to the 2000 All-Big East First Team along with teammates Dwight Freeney and others.
 He graduated from Syracuse with a bachelor's degree in Health and Exercise Science.

 Professional career

 Greenwood was selected in the third round with the 88th overall pick in the 2001 NFL draft by the Miami Dolphins.
-He played four years with Miami including a 2004 season in which he recorded 108 tackles for the Dolphins.
+He played four years with Miami, including a 2004 season in which he recorded 108 tackles for the Dolphins.
 In 2005, as a free agent, he signed a five-year contract with the Houston Texans which was worth $22.5 million and featured a $7 million signing bonus.
 His career with the Texans was highlighted by a 2007 season where he posted 118 tackles.
 In 2009, he had a brief period with the Oakland Raiders.
-Morlon Greenwood, a graduate of Freeport High School, was inducted in the inaugural Nassau County High School Athletics Hall of Fame.
+Morlon Greenwood, a graduate of Freeport High School, was inducted into the inaugural Nassau County High School Athletics Hall of Fame.
 The class of 6 included notable athletes from Nassau County on Long Island such as Jay Fiedler of the Miami Dolphins and fellow Syracuse alum and NFL Hall of famer Jim Brown.
-The induction ceremony took on September 30, 2015, in Long Island, New York.
+The induction ceremony took place on September 30, 2015, in Long Island, New York.